 13. Sunday

 Morrissey’s second solo single, released in May 1988, was “Everyday Is Like Sunday”.
 Composed by Stephen Street in a jangling guitar-pop style that strongly recalled the sound of The Smiths, Morrissey’s vocals are in the second person, singing to a “you” who lives in a declining seaside town, where nothing ever happens, the shops are all closed, and all you can do is wait to leave.
 There is an apocalyptic edge to the chorus, where it is called down almost as a relief from the boredom, to finish the job that the Luftwaffe or post-war “redevelopment” left incomplete.
 As usual, Morrissey’s arch delivery provides a comic edge to the gloom, almost satirising the teenage angst that seemed to make up much of his constituency in the 1980s (including me).
 In the video, however, Morrissey hardly appears, except for in a waggish final shot, where he appears to be standing on the beach.
 For the foregoing three minutes, the video follows a day in the life of a young woman in just such a seaside town.
 It could be Southport, it could be Morecambe, it could be Skegness; but the video was shot, in fact, on the seafront of Southend-on-Sea.
 One short scene also features the young woman in a record shop: Golden Disc, which I recognised as I spent many teenage hours browsing there.
-(The other main record shop was Parrot Records in the “precinct” at the other end of the High Street, a windowless cave of a shop that contained many independent-label treasures) At a time when opening hours were still heavily restricted in the UK, Sunday was not a time for browsing records, but for listening to them in your room.
+(The other main record shop was Parrot Records in the “precinct” at the other end of the High Street, a windowless cave of a shop that contained many independent-label treasures).
+At a time when opening hours were still heavily restricted in the UK, Sunday was not a time for browsing records, but for listening to them in your room.

 Fig. 7.5 Soundscape.
 Brian Baker, mixed media/collage, 2019.